Obituary of Shirley Taylor Eggleton

 A Celebration of Life service will be held at 2:30 p.m. on February 22 at the Sun City Center United Methodist Church, 1210 Del Webb Blvd., Sun City Center, Florida, and in Michigan later this Spring/Summer (date and location TBD).
 In lieu of flowers, memorial contributions may be directed to the Donald A. and Shirley M. Taylor Marketing Doctoral Student Support Fund (#A2151) at Michigan State University, University Advancement, 535 Chestnut Road, Room 300, East Lansing, MI 48824, Attn: Deb Pintarich.

-Online condolences and special memories may be shared with the family at www.SunCityCenterFuneralHome.com.To plant a tree in memory of Shirley Eggleton, please visit Tribute Store
+Online condolences and special memories may be shared with the family at www.SunCityCenterFuneralHome.com.To send flowers to the family or plant a tree in memory of Shirley Eggleton, please visit Tribute Store